Plan Your Trip

 The clothing you pack should be for a warm temperate climate.
 The clothing should be light and breathable.
 There can be significant temperature differences between day and night in some areas in summer and winter.
 Therefore a warm sweater and rain coat is advisable.
 Pack sturdy, comfortable walking shoes and sandals for the beach.
 A hat and sunglasses should be worn to protect your eyes from the hot African sun.
 For safari's, khaki shirts, shorts and trousers are recommended.
 And don't forget your binoculars.
 In general causal wear is acceptable in South Africa.
 Jacket and ties are worn for more formal events and more exclusive hotels and restaurants.

 Most international credit cards such as Master Card and Visa are widely accepted in South Africa.
-Diners Club and American Express are less accepted in stores and establishments, so it is best to also bring an alternative credit card with you.
+Diners Club and American Express are less frequently accepted in stores and establishments, so it is best to also bring an alternative credit card with you.
 It is best to carry at least two major credit cards with you should one become unusable for any reason.
-Some restrictions apply to some smaller towns, rural areas and small retail stores who may not have credit card facilities.
-Unless you are touring in far rural areas in South Africa, it is not necessary to carry large amounts of cash with you.
-All the cities, major shopping centers and most smaller towns have ATM's where you can draw cash. (see also Safety)
+Some smaller stores and restaurants in far rural areas may not have credit card facilities, so keep some cash handy.
+Most major shopping centers, petrol (gas) stations and rural towns have ATM's where you can draw cash.
+However, unless you are touring in far rural areas in South Africa, it is not necessary to carry large amounts of cash with you. (see also Safety)

 The South African Rand (ZAR), also marked "R" on price tags, is the only legal tender in South Africa.
 R1 = 100 cents.
 Dollars and Euros are not accepted as legal tender in South Africa.

-To dial Canada/USA from South Africa dial 001 plus the Canadian/US city code minus the "0", and then the telephone number.
+To call internationally from South Africa; dial 00 plus the country code, followed by the city code minus the "0", and then the telephone number.

 In South Africa they are called "Pharmacies" or "Chemists" or in Afrikaans; "Apteek".
 Most drugstores in the larger towns and cities have a dispensary and also an emergency service.
 Here you can get prescription-free anti-malaria medication (when and if required).
 The largest and most popular drugstore chains are Alphapharm, Clicks, Dischem & Link Pharmacies.